pikatchu/closedsource/book/0050-inquisitor.md

 Jenny followed his gaze.

-“I don’t know him,” she said.
+“I don't know him,” she said.
 “But I recognize that symbol on his jacket.”

 Leo narrowed his eyes.
 “What is it?”